 Struvite stones.
 Struvite stones contain the mineral magnesium and the waste product ammonia.
 It may form after an infection in the urinary tract.

-Cysteine stones.
-Ceystine is one of the building blocks that make up muscles, nerves, and other parts of the body.
+Cystine stones.
+Cystine is one of the building blocks that make up muscles, nerves, and other parts of the body.
 It can build up in the urine and form a stone.
-Cysteine stones are rare.
-This form of the disease runs in families.
+Cystine stones are rare and often run in families.